lorenzoeusepi77/kubernetes/README.md

 root@Ansible:~# ansible-playbook -i kubernetes/inventories/production/hosts kubernetes/site-create_cluster.yml -e clustername=kubernetes -u centos

-If you are using ssh key to connect to hosts add this parameter to previous script

-    --private-key key.pub

-    Note: The key must have chmod 400 permission

 ### Add to Kubernetes cluster "edge nodes" ###
 How to add edge node to existing cluster.